Liao dynasty: Abaoji (907–926)

 After his accession as leader of the Yila, Abaoji raided the Tang dynasty, attacked the Jurchens, and established superiority over the Shiwei and Kumo Xi.
 In 903, Abaoji was named Yüyue, the supreme commander of all Khitans, second only to the Yaonian Khagan.
 Two years later, he led 70,000 cavalry to Datong to form a blood oath with the Shatuo warlord Li Keyong.
 Abaoji and Li Keyong had a conversation about the Khitan way of succession.
 Abaoji was concerned that he would be replaced in three years and Keyong noted that there was also a practice of replacement for his post.
 He told Abaoji that he could just refuse to be replaced.

 In 907, Abaoji demanded that he be made Khagan, and ascended as supreme leader of the Khitans with support from seven other tribes.
 Abaoji then slaughtered the other Khitan chieftains, alarming the Khitan elite, many of whom saw his action as a move towards Han-style emperorship.
 Abaoji's rule went unchallenged until 910, when he disregarded Khitan calls for another member of the family to assume the position of Khagan.
 In 912 and 913, members of Abaoji's family attempted armed insurrections.
 After the first insurrection was discovered and defeated, Abaoji pardoned the conspirators.
 After the second, only his brothers were pardoned, with the other conspirators suffering violent deaths.
 The brothers plotted rebellions in 917 and 918, both of which were easily crushed.

 In 916, Abaoji assumed the title of Celestial Emperor, proclaimed a Chinese era name, and built a Confucian temple.
+Abaoji abandoned the title khagan and replaced it with the Chinese huangdi even in the Khitan language.
 He named his eldest son, Yelü Bei, from his primary consort, Shulü Ping, as heir apparent and demanded the entire nobility to swear fealty to him.
 Two years later, the Liao court was moved to the "Supreme Capital" (Shangjing), a newly built walled city with a grand park and imperial tents where the Chinese palaces would normally be located.
 Abaoji fostered the construction of 30 more walled cities for his captured ethnic Han subjects to inhabit.
 The Supreme Capital was joined by the "Eastern Capital" (Dongjing).
 Administration of the empire was divided between a Northern Administration overseeing steppe and tribal affairs and a Southern Establishment overseeing the settled and Han population.
 The two institutions were headed by chancellors, the northern one appointed by the Xiao consort clan, and the southern one appointed by the ruling Yelü clan.